 Jam-pack a burger with goodness and serve it up in the lunchbox.
 Promise these taste just as good cold as they do hot.
 Just remember to pack the tomato separately.

 The muffuletta is a New York classic combo of meat, cheese and pickle.
 It’s served in a ciabatta roll, so it’s perfect for holding up in the lunchbox.

 6. Banh mi

 The banh mi is pretty much my all-time favourite sandwich (although, Croque Monsieur might have something to say about that!).
 It’s a bit of a labour of love to put together, but the flavours are so worth it.
-This is Adam Liaw’s ‘easy’ version that breaks all the components down nicely.
+Adam Liaw’s ‘easy’ version on SBS Food breaks all the components down nicely.
 Adam is so good like that!